Romans 14:1

 worshipping or serving God.
 You can be one or the other and still serve God.
 As

-a matter of fact, the weaker believer is the vegetarian, according to Rom.
+a matter of fact, the weaker believer is the vegetarian, according to Romans

-then you actually have a weaker faith than someone who is not.
-But both are
+God, then you actually have a weaker faith than someone who is not.
+But both

-In his autobiography he makes many references to the fact that he was often
+he makes many references to the fact that he was often condemned, criticized,

-to be a vegetarian if he so desired; and then maybe Gandi’s own spiritual
+a vegetarian if he so desired; and then maybe Ghandi’s

 The New Testament leans towards freedom:

 freedom of choice.
-That’s because we live under grace and not under law.
+That is because we live under grace and not under law.

 Anything that is not strictly and clearly forbidden in the New Testament, is